 Say you want to create more innovation at your organization.
 Thinking forward, you’d think about all of the things you could do to foster innovation.
-If you look at the problem backwards, you’d think about all the things you could do to create less innovation.
+If you look at the problem backwards, however, you’d think about all the things you could do that would discourage innovation.
 Ideally, you’d avoid those things.
 Sounds simple right?
 I bet your organization does some of those ‘stupid’ things today.

 Another example, rather than think about what makes a good life, you can think about what prescriptions would ensure misery.

 While both thinking forward and thinking backwards result in some action, you can think of them as additive vs. subtractive.
 And the difference is meaningful.
 Despite the best intentions, thinking forward increases the odds that you’ll cause harm (iatrogenics).
 Thinking backwards, call it subtractive avoidance, is less likely to cause harm.

 Inverting the problem won’t always solve it, but it will help you avoid trouble.
 Call it the avoiding stupidity filter.